sudara999/rascomp/README.md

 #### int initLexer(char *filename);

 This function will initialise the lexical analyser with the source file.
-Returns 1 if the file is opened successfully, 0 if not.
+Returns SUCC if the file is opened successfully, FAIL if not.

-#### struct token* getNextToken(void);
+#### int getNextToken(struct token *nextToken);

 This function will return the next token.
+Returns SUCC on success.
-If there is none, it will return NULL.
+If there is none, it will return FAIL. nextToken's token_type field will be NO_SYM.
-Caution: Free the token after use, since the token is created in the heap.
+If an invalid symbol is read, then the symbol is stored in nextToken's token_val field.
+The token_type field will be INVALID_SYM.
+FAIL is returned.

 ### Lexical Analyser data structures